marlonrp/hotelFront/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To run  jar into the folder  jarBackend

+Should use Java 10 and use PostgreSQL .
+Set the configurations bellow
+Server: Postgres
+Hostname: localhost
+Port: 5432
+Username: postgres
+Password: postgres
+Table name: api_hotel

+Then run the jar in a command prompt

+## To run Font

 ## ngx-mask
 (https://www.npmjs.com/package/ngx-mask)